The Main Different Kung Fu Styles

 Bajiquan, also known as the 'eight extremities fist', is a Kung Fu style which originated in the Hebei province.
 Its vigorous and robust elbow strikes, the way in which fists and arms are direct forward while thursting punches and the use of shoulders make its abrupt, short-ranged outbursts particularly recognizable.

-Bajiquan is also famously known as the ‘bodyguard style’, as a substantial number of bodyguards in China have been trained to practice it.
-The most famous among these were HuoDiangue, the bodyguard if the Last Emperor, and Liu Yungiao, that of Chiang Kai Shek, the main opponent of Mao Tse-Tung.
+Bajiquan is also famously known as the 'bodyguard style', as a substantial number of bodyguards in China have been trained to practice it.
+The most famous among these were HuoDiange, the bodyguard of the Last Emperor, and Liu Yunqiao, that of Chiang Kai Shek, the main opponent of Mao Tse-Tung.